 The greatest heist in the history of the World?
 I have no doubt about it.

-There is just one group of people that are responsible for the frankly laughable state of modern Africa and that’s the African politicians who are happy to run this great continent into the ground while they feather their own nests of golden straw and Fabergé Eggs.
+But it’s been 50 years since decolonisation and things haven’t improved much.
+Some argue that things are going backwards.
+To my mind the people that are most responsible for the lamentable state of Africa today are the African politicians who are happy to run this great continent into the ground while they feather their own nests of golden straw and Fabergé Eggs.
 Yes, shit things happened in the past, but that is no reason for shit things to happen today.
 History is there to stop us repeating our ancestor’s mistakes, not as an excuse for making more of them.
 Africa today is on the verge of a precipice, and when brave men and women stand up to fight the powers that be, it’s about time we in the West gave them the support they deserve.

 Anyway, back to The Odyssey…